fabric/fabric/docs/usage/fab.rst

     causing Fabric to abort when connecting to hosts not found in the user's SSH known_hosts file.

-.. cmdoption:: -u USER, --user=USER

-    Sets :ref:`env.user <user>` to the given string; it will then be used as the default username when making SSH connections.

-.. cmdoption:: -V, --version

-    Displays Fabric's version number, then exits.

 .. cmdoption:: -R ROLES, --roles=ROLES

     Sets :ref:`env.roles <roles>` to the given comma-separated list of role